 Hi, I'm JB!
 Thanks for dropping by my crested gecko website.
 If you've looked through this site (don't miss the navigation buttons at the top!) and can't find an answer to your questions, you can drop me an e-mail.
-I encourage you to read the site through first and follow any pertinent YouTube links, because I have spent a lot of time answering many common questions!
+I encourage you to read the site through first, because I have spent a lot of time answering many common questions!

 Hopefully you're here to learn more about these fantastic animals.
 Well, that's why I'm here, too - these little creatures have only been in captivity for a handful of years, so information on their recommended care is always changing.
 I've made this page available as a guideline only, to help you get a feel for what extent of care these animals will require.
 Before purchasing any kind of animal, it is in your - and the animal's - best interest that you do many hours of research from many different sources so you can make your new companion as comfortable as possible!

 The crested gecko or Correlophus ciliatus, also referred to as "eyelash gecko" or "crestie," is a small, prehensile-tailed gecko which originates in New Caledonia, a group of islands nearly 750 miles off the east coast of Australia.
 The climate there is moderate enough to make this gecko a fairly easy first-timer gecko, in many ways that keeping a reptile can be considered easy.
 Often requiring no external heating, housing for these animals can be fairly simple to set up.
 Their soft feet and "eyelashes" along with the beautiful patterning current breeders are experimenting with make these geckos an eye-catching addition to any beginner's home or hobbyist's collection.

 As of 2012, a publication was released to re-classify the crested gecko as Correlophus ciliatus after it had been known in the trade for some time as Rhacodactylus ciliatus.
 If you see care sheets or websites referring to Rhacodactylus ciliatus, please understand that they are the same animal.